Skip to content

 ).change_pivot(0, 0, 0) # change pivot to (0, 0, 0)

-Then you can retrieve helix parameters of truth via dr, phi0, kappa, dz, tanl properties of the helix.
+Then you can retrieve the helix parameters via the dr, phi0, kappa, dz, tanl properties.

 Physics information

-Once you have an object or an awkward array of helix, you can retrieve the physical parameters such as position, momentum, charge and circular radius of the track.
+Once you have a helix object or awkward array, you can retrieve physical parameters such as position, momentum, charge, and circular radius.

 Position

-The position is defined as the closest point to the pivot point on the helix.
-You can retrieve the position with:
+The position is defined as the closest point on the helix to the pivot point:

 position = helix.position